kachick/wait-other-jobs/README.md

   actions: read
 ```

-## Support for Github Enterprise
+## Support for GitHub Enterprise

-To run this action in your Github Enterprise (GHE) instance you need to override `github-api-url`:
+To run this action in your GitHub Enterprise (GHE) instance you need to override `github-api-url`:

 ```yaml
 with: